IsakMakimartti/webbisovellusprojekti/README.md

  4/5  about.html and related css modifications.

  5/5: i tried to use specific tags where needed throughout all my html files, while avoid unnecessary ones.
-For example: <nav> for different pages, <table> in about html, and so on...
+For example: nav for a navigation bar, table for, well tables.
+Etc..

  CSS